sriramprog/Sriram-AVEC2019-Master-Thesis/README.md

 ## Data Science Final Project (see [Walkability Score Code](https://github.com/sriramprog/class-personal-projects/blob/main/Data%20Science%20Project%20Finalized%20Code.ipynb), & see [Walkability Score PowerPoint](https://github.com/sriramprog/class-personal-projects/blob/main/Data%20Science%20Group%20Presentation.pdf))
 - This is a 6 person team project where we analyzed if there is a relationship between housing prices and neighborhood walkability.
 - We used a dataset that takes into account rental prices, crime rate, property prices, school scores, etc. from a particular place in Philadelphia, PA.
-- Hypothesis: Does having more accessible features such as post office, grocery stores, gym within a reasonable walking radius help increase or decrease housing prices in the neighborhood.
+- Hypothesis: Does having more accessible features such as post office, grocery stores, gym within a reasonable walking radius help increase or decrease housing prices in the neighborhood?
 - Performed EDA (checked for missing values, summary statistics, etc.) and employed feature engineering techniques such as one-hot encoding and binning to ensure a consistent statistical analysis tests.
 - Used OLS (Ordinary Least Squares) regression to understand statistical significance of various important features, and performed linearity, homoscedasticity, linearity, and multicollinearity tests to verify if linearity assumptions hold.
 - Compared multiple regression algorithms (Lasso, Extreme Gradient Boost, Support Vector, and Random Forest) and found that random forest regression works.